SwellRT/swellrt/wave/doc/swellrt/Editor.md

 }
 ```

-*searchMatch* value can take these values:
+Each element on these arrays have self-explanatory properties.
+In particular the *searchMatch* property represents how the the annotation overlaps the searched range:

 - *swell.Annotation.MATCH_IN* the search range is equals or inside the annotations's range.
 - *swell.Annotation.MATCH_OUT* the search range is partially out of the annotation's range or spans beyond it.

 *Ranges*

-Usually you won't need to provide a hand written range (because you will get one from another part of the API) but if that is the case, create a new object with following properties:
+Usually you won't need to provide a hand written range (because you will get one from another API function) but if necessary, a range is a property with following properties:

 ```js
 var range = {